fuzzthink/p4-advanced-lane-lines/README.md

 python run.py video_in.mp4 video-out.mp4 # produces project and challenge video outputs
 ```

 ---

-### Discussion
+### Thoughts

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-I have used so much time in this project to get the challenge video to work ok that I am actually too embarrassed to mention it.
+So much time has been spent in this project to get the challenge video to work ok that I am actually too embarrassed to mention it.
 Much of it had to do with manual fine tuning of parameters and debugging.
 Had I knew of the time involved, I may have chosen to attempt this project with a deep learning approach.
 Reason being I do not believe this manual approach can get us to a level 5 autonomy.
-Thus although I gained knowledge in this project, I feel like the time may be better worth if spent on a deep learning approach.
+Thus although I gained knowledge in this project, I feel like the time would be better spent on a deep learning approach.